inets-rwth/ns-3-flexRLM/README.md

 ```
 in the directory which contains this README file.
 The files built will be copied in the build/ directory.

-The flexRLM ns-3 framework is build as an extension to the [ns-3 5G-LENA module](https://github.com/QiuYukang/5G-LENA), which is a pluggable module to the ns-3 base simulator.
+The flexRLM ns-3 framework is built as an extension to the [ns-3 5G-LENA module](https://github.com/QiuYukang/5G-LENA), which is a pluggable module to the ns-3 base simulator.

 ## Running ns-3-flexRLM
 On recent Linux systems, once you have built ns-3, it should be easy to run the sample program with the following command: